TheAwesome98-Real/LLVM360/README.md

 - In "out/" folder open the LLVM360.sln
 - If everything is good and i or you didn't messed up something, it should compile fine

-## Contributing ?!
+## Contributing
-if u really want to contribute just make a fork and do a PR
+if want to contribute, make a fork and a PR :} also join the discord server!